Skip to content

 How does it work?

-• Your existing push notification provider / engagement platform sends a background push notification
+• Your existing push notification provider / engagement platform sends a web request to our servers, and we will take care of the delivery

-• Once your custom model is ready, we deploy a CoreML machine learning model to your app
+• Once your custom model is ready, we deploy the machine learning model to your app

 • From that moment on, your notifications will be shown at the optimal time for the highest open-rate